pantheon-systems/documentation/source/_docs/mobile-redirection.md

 - Configured mobile-ready pages; some themes already provide mobile stylesheets.

 <Alert title="Note" type="info">
 The following instructions will enable automatic redirects for the domain associated with the site's Live environment.
-To test redirects on another environment, you will need to add a subdomain (e.g. <code> m-test.example.com</code>) to the Test environment and configure the subdomain on Cloudflare with the provided DNS records.
+To test redirects on another environment, you will need to add a subdomain (e.g. ` m-test.example.com`) to the Test environment and configure the subdomain on Cloudflare with the provided DNS records.
 </Alert>

 ### Considerations